MPOrtiz/MPOrtiz/README.md

 🛠️ My skill set includes:

-*Programming with Python and SQL
+-Programming with Python and SQL

-*Data analysis and visualization using Power BI, Excel, and Tableau

-*Modeling with Scikit-learn, pandas, and statsmodels

-*Techniques such as EDA, A/B testing, Feature Engineering, and more
+-Data analysis and visualization using Power BI, Excel, and Tableau -Modeling with Scikit-learn, pandas, and statsmodels -Techniques such as EDA, A/B testing, Feature Engineering, and more

 🌍 I thrive in cross-functional teams, love translating technical results for non-technical audiences, and always seek opportunities to drive meaningful impact and continuous improvement.